rolfbecker/EE_3.07_Geodata_WS2022/gdms0810_Database_Normalization/README.md

 In the presentation the database for the fictive "For Ladies" sales company is discussed.
 The spreadsheet "For_Ladies_DB_Normalization_V001.xlsx" in the repo shows the decomposition (normalization) of the initial relation.

+The music database example of the presentation can be created by the sql script `070...` under the folder sql_scripts.